spatialos/gdk-for-unity/docs/content/mobile/android/local-deploy.md

 ## Unity Editor{#in-editor}
 1. In the Unity Editor, Select **SpatialOS** > **Local launch**.
 It’s done when you see the following message in the terminal: `SpatialOS ready.
 Access the Inspector at http://localhost:21000/inspector`.
-1. In your Unity Editor, open the `FPS-Development` Scene and click the Play button.<br/>
+1. In your Unity Editor, open the `FPS-Development` Scene and select the Play button.<br/>

 ## Unity Remote{#unity-remote}